capoony/DrosophilaThermalPreference/TUTORIAL.md

 - When you are done, do the actual measurements as above and copy the values to Excel.
 There, you need to make a list of the X and Y coordinates and store it as a tab-delimited file with a header-line containing X and Y. X any Y need to be the first columns, but you can add any additional columns with meta-information after that.

-- Install Python 3 from here: https://www.python.org/downloads/.In addition, install the packages numpy scipy and matplotlib with pip3.
+- Install Python 3 from here: https://www.python.org/downloads/.
+In addition, install the python packages numpy scipy and matplotlib with pip3.
 Copy and execute the following command in Terminal:

 ```bash
 pip3 install numpy scipy matplotlib